Cristobal691/soc-home-lab/labs/02-suspicious-powershell.md

   - -ExecutionPolicy Bypass
   - -EncodedCommand
 - Integrity Level: Medium
-- User Context: Desktop user
+- User Context: DESKTOP-H6GAOCK\jdoe

+This Sysmon event shows that PowerShell was run with a policy bypass and an encoded payload.
+This suggests it was likely disguised to avoid command-line inspection.

 ![Sysmon Event ID 1 – Encoded PowerShell Execution](../images/sysmon_eventid1_encoded_powershell.png)

 ## Analysis
-Encoded PowerShell execution with policy bypass is a common method attackers use to avoid detection and run harmful scripts.
+Encoded PowerShell execution with policy bypass is a common method that attackers use to avoid detection and run harmful scripts.

 ## MITRE ATT&CK Mapping
 - TA0002 – Execution
 - T1059.001 – PowerShell

 ## Conclusion
-This activity was identified as a true positive for suspicious PowerShell execution.
-Recommended actions include isolating the host and reviewing other PowerShell activities.
+This Sysmon event shows that PowerShell was run with a policy bypass and an encoded payload.
+This suggests it was likely disguised to avoid command-line inspection.